ernestocid/ernestocid.github.io/content/blog/food-in-sao-paulo.md

 - [Big Kahuna Burger](https://www.instagram.com/bigkahunaburgerr/): they call themselves “The Temple of Bacon” and honestly, anything with bacon there is worth trying.
 They even serve bacon milkshakes.

+- [Bullguer](https://www.instagram.com/bullguer/): its a burguer chain with many units in São Paulo.
+Very good value for money.
+I really like their fries and mayo.

 ## Italian

 - [MoMa (Modern Mamma Osteria)](https://www.instagram.com/modernmammaosteria/): my favorite Italian restaurant in São Paulo, hands down.
 The Lasanheta de Vitelo is my go-to every single time.

+## Pizzas

+- [Veridiana](https://www.instagram.com/veridianapizzaria/): too many good options.
+If you want to try something different, there is a Lindt white chocolate pizza that I recommend your order for dessert.

 ## Bakeries